 - First known use of rockets as weapons (China).

 - Sundiata Keita founds the Mali Empire in West Africa.

-- Ferdinand III, King of Castile and León takes Córdoba from the Moors (Spain).
+- Ferdinand III, King of Castile and León takes Córdoba from the Moors as part of the Reconquista (Spain).

 - Mohammed I ibn Nasr, founder of the Nasrid Dynasty, begins building a palace at the Alhambra in Granada (Spain).

 - The Russians under Alexander Nevsky defeat the invading Swedes at St. Petersburg (Russia).

 - The Mongols take Kiev, capital of the Kievan Rus, effectively completing their takeover (Russia).

 - The Mongols defeat an alliance of Polish and Christian troops, led by Henry II the Pious, Duke of Silesia, at the Battle of Legnica, resulting in fragmentation of the Polish state (Poland).